zeropoolnetwork/docs/docs/new-docs/03-transaction.md

 recompute the Merkle Tree if some leaf is modified, or even multiple leaves in bulk by updating a subtree.
 We've covered this in [Background](background).

-Even though Merkle Tree allows modifying any leaf, including the ones we've assigned before, we only use this functionality to append values to the sequence and never modify elements that were added to it before.
+Even though Merkle Tree allows modifying any leaf (including the ones we've assigned before), we only use this functionality to append values to the sequence and never modify elements that were added to it before.
 Say, if the Merkle Tree leaves currently currently have values